Home

 How to Add Dai to MetaMask

-3. Find the network that you want to add the DAI token to on your MetaMask Wallet.
+3. Select the Appropriate Network: Choose the network on which you'd like to add Dai to your MetaMask Wallet.

 Add Dai to MetaMask